View Screen Reader-Friendly Version

 Children and Young People with Learning Disabilities - Mental Health Support Available

 This introduction to understanding mental health in children and young people with learning disabilities, from the Mental Health Foundation, is supported by a range of different resources that may be useful for all those working with children and young people with learning disabilities.
 The downloadable PDF includes details of different programmes that support mental health, as well as practical resources that can be used to support children.
+You can also access a range of services through the Oxleas Learning Disability Team.

 The Local Offer in Bromley